codekansas/codekansas.github.io/_posts/2016-04-27-keras-language-modeling.markdown

 ## Attentional RNNs

 It isn't strictly important to understand the RNN part before looking at this part, but it will help everything make more sense.
 The next component of language modeling, which was the focus of the [Tan] paper, is the Attentional RNN.
-This essential components of model is described in "Show, Attend and Tell: Neural Image Caption Generation with Visual Attention" [(Xu et. al. 2016)][xu].
+This essential components of model are described in "Show, Attend and Tell: Neural Image Caption Generation with Visual Attention" [(Xu et. al. 2016)][xu].
 I'll try to hash it out in this blog post a little bit and look at how to build it in Keras.

 ### Lambda Layer